 That she painted what she had access to, both in topic and geographically, as is discussed in the article, is somewhat a given for most of us that work representationally to any degree.
 The author, Jason Farago, though, does a good job connecting her times to her themes, including being a female artist, with the time’s restrictions upon her.
 The article does a superb job illustrating Jason’s ideas and Berthe’s style and technique.

-Though I quibble a bit on points I know nothing about except what I’ve read in books, like maybe (I think) some of Berthe’s possible moments of melancholy in her work aren’t just of being and living the position of a woman of her times but also of being married to the brother of the man she may well have preferred to be married to, the historical connections and challenges of changes in leisure (esp along the seashore) seem spot on.
+Though I quibble a bit on points I know nothing about except what I’ve read in books, like maybe (I think) some of Berthe’s possible moments of melancholy in her work aren’t just of being and living the position of a woman of her times but also of being married to the brother of the man she may well have preferred to be married to.
+Still, the historical connections and challenges of changes in leisure (esp along the seashore) seem spot on.

 Through a very detailed viewing of one of Berthe’s images, particularly how her visual structure in the painting featured, and her painting/brush style, and how both exemplified the ambiguity of the technological and economic changes happening around her – I could feel a connection to her art I hadn’t been as aware of, including the flattening of the depths of fields in the featured work.